By profession Arthur was a family physician who when asked his medical specialty once quipped, “I treat the skin and its contents.”

 He never had a lesson and didn’t read music very well, yet he played beautifully, often along with an LP from the series Symphony Minus One, pieces performed by all the orchestra minus the piano.
 Although sheet music was included, he hardly used it rather playing his part by ear.
 He revered Chopin and especially Beethoven, and he played Beethoven’s exquisite piano sonatas with great feeling – the Appassionata, the Pathetique and the Moonlight Sonata.

-After my dad died my mother mourned him terribly, and although I never remember her being sick, she developed a heart condition and died within two years.
+When in his 80s he died my mother mourned him terribly, and although I never remember her being sick, she developed a heart condition and survived him by only two years.
 In her last days, after an unsuccessful surgery, she was comatose.

 This retired librarian loves big city bustle and cozy country weekends, friends and family, good books and theatre, movies and jazz, travel, tennis, Yankee baseball, and writing about life as she sees it on her blog World Thru Brown Eyes!